Skip to main content

 How to handle a hail damage claim — from documenting the damage to fighting for matching and full replacement when the carrier wants to patch.

-Hotels and hospitality businesses face unique insurance vulnerabilities from business income losses during renovation to bedbug closures, franchise requirements, and seasonal revenue challenges.
-Learn how to protect your claim.
+Hotels face unique vulnerabilities: business income during renovation, bedbug closures, franchise requirements, and seasonal revenue.
+How to protect your claim.

 How a California Homeowner Insurance Claim Actually Works